Convergence and error propagation results on a linear iterative unfolding method: A linear iterative unfolding method

 \section{A linear iterative unfolding method}

 Since the folding equation Eq.(\ref{folding}) is linear, it is quite natural to try applying some iterative inversion methods known in functional analysis, when approximating the true solution $f$.
-One such self-suggesting method is Neumann series \cite{mato1995, rudin1973} which guarantees that whenever for a continuous linear operator $A$ over a Banach space one has $\Vert I-A\Vert<1$ ($I$ being the identity operator), then $A^{-1}=\sum_{n=0}^{\infty}(I-A)^{n}$ where the convergence is in the operator norm.
-The convergence condition, however, cannot hold because for a generic folding operator one has $\Vert I-A_{\rho}\Vert_{L^{1}\rightarrow L^{1}} = 2$ as shown in \cite{laszlo2006}.
-An other evident choice would be the Landweber iteration \cite{landweber1951} known in the theory of Fredholm integral equations \cite{mato1995, rudin1973}.
+One such self-suggesting method is Neumann series \cite{lax2002, rudin1973} which guarantees that whenever for a continuous linear operator $A$ over a Banach space one has $\Vert I-A\Vert<1$ ($I$ being the identity operator), then $A^{-1}=\sum_{n=0}^{\infty}(I-A)^{n}$ where the convergence holds in the operator norm.
+That convergence requirement, however, cannot be satisfied in case of a probability theory folding operator because for such an operator one has $\Vert I-A_{\rho}\Vert_{L^{1}\rightarrow L^{1}} = 2$ as shown in \cite{laszlo2006}.
+The Richardson iteration, based on similar requirements, does not work for the same reason.
+An other evident choice would be the Landweber iteration \cite{landweber1951} known in the theory of Fredholm integral equations \cite{lax2002, rudin1973}.
 This assumes, in first place, that the unknown function $f$ and the result of the folding $g$ resides in the space of square integrable functions $L^{2}(X)$, furthermore that the response function $\rho$ satisfies the regularity condition $\int\int\big\vert\rho(y\vert x)\big\vert^{2}\,\mathrm{d}y\,\mathrm{d}x < \infty$.
-The latter regularity condition, unfortunately, is violated in the case of a generic cpdf, on the contrary to the common belief in the literature.\footnote{It is evidently seen that this regularity condition does not hold for any convolution.
+The latter regularity condition, unfortunately, is violated in case of a generic cpdf, on the contrary to the common belief in the literature.\footnote{It is evidently seen that this regularity condition does not hold for any convolution.
 It is also seen at the price of some calculation that this situation cannot be repaired by a compactification mapping, i.e.\ if we map the support set of our pdfs and response function into a compact region of $Y$ and $X$.}

-Despite of the fact that neither the Neumann series nor the Landweber iteration can be directly applied to an unfolding problem, they provide a possible starting point.
-Motivated by these algorithms we proposed a linear iterative unfolding method for a probability theory context \cite{laszlo2012}.
+Despite of the fact that neither the Neumann series, nor the Richardson iteration, nor the Landweber iteration can be directly applied to an unfolding problem, they provide a possible starting point.
+Motivated by these algorithms we proposed a linear iterative unfolding method for a probability theory context, i.e.\ for the $L^{1}$ space \cite{laszlo2012}.
+The section is continued by recalling notions necessary for studying the pertinent algorithm.